kallewesterling/seshat/docs/setup.md

 - Chose default stack name
 - Chose `UKSouth` location

 How to run a full setup of the Seshat django app on Azure with Pulumi (from Mac) following [this guide](https://www.pulumi.com/docs/clouds/azure/get-started/begin/).
-Assume Python already installed with the venv set up as described above.
+Assume Python already installed.
+The region specified in the Pulumi code is "UKSouth".

 1. Install Pulumi
     ```